RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Christians in Science is an international network of those concerned with the relationship between science and Christian faith.
-There is a common misperception that there is always has to be conflict between science and faith – in other words, that you can’t be a religious person and a scientist.
-Christians in Science aims to dispel this myth.
+Christians in Science is an international network of those concerned with the relationship between science and the Christian faith.
+There is a common misperception that there is a conflict between science and faith - in other words, that you can't be a religious person and a scientist.
+Christians in Science aim to dispel this myth.

 The organisation highlights the fact that in reality there are many committed Christians who are also scientists and see their talents and interests as a gift from God.
 The astronomer Johannes Kepler (1571-1630) dedicated one of his papers with a prayer, saying:

 "I have here completed the work of my calling, with as much intellectual strength as you have granted me."
 (Astronomer Johannes Kepler)